halworsen/fflogsapi/README.md

 ## Features

-* Retrieve information from fflogs' v2 GraphQL API
+* Retrieve information from FF Logs' v2 GraphQL API
 * Lazy evaluation
   * Queries for data are not executed until it is explicitly needed
 * Query caching
   * Requesting the same data twice will instead fetch the result from cache
   * Customizable cache lifetime and options to ignore cached results
+* Sensible interfaces to parts of the API that aren't well defined in the schema

 ## Example usage